viliakov2/as2020111701/task1/Readme.md

 terraform destroy -auto-approve
 ```

-Notes: If you want to reinstall the application from scratch, please delete the following parameters, which are not managed by Terraform code.
+Notes: If you want to reinstall the application from scratch, please delete the following AWS Parameter Store parameters, which are not managed by Terraform code.
 Basically, they are used by `user-data` installing Magento.

 * /magento/env-php
 * /magento/installation-progress